RagnarGrootKoerkamp/BAPCtools/doc/workflow.md

 # Workflow
-This documents aims to show the typical workflow of preparing a problem with BAPCtools and might be useful as a guide.
+This document aims to show the typical workflow of preparing a problem with BAPCtools and might be useful as a guide.
 We start with the creation of a new problem and end after uploading it to DOMjudge.
-Along the way, all commands that are used for various stages of problem preparaion are explained.
+Along the way, all commands that are used for various stages of problem preparation are explained.

 > [!CAUTION]
-> Do not use BAPCtools on probem packages from untrusted sources.
+> Do not use BAPCtools on problem packages from untrusted sources.
 > Programs are **not** run inside a sandbox.
 > Malicious submissions, validators, visualizers, and generators can harm your system.